-Note there are 3 x 150cl Magnums in a nifty pack, equivalent to a case of 6 x 75cl bottles.
+Note there are 3 x 150cl Magnums in a nifty pack, equivalent to a case of 6 x 75cl bottles at £25 per magnum.
 SO IF YOU ORDER THE 'CASE OF 6' IT WILL BE 3 MAGNUMS.

 We love these, and the wine stays fresh in the fridge for up to 5 days after opening, with the Stelvin screwcap replaced of course.